- SENATORS' STATEMENTS

 Senator Robichaud: If we have to give our bills to the officials, we might as well go home.

 Senator Comeau: We could have a great discussion about that.
 You do not need to take my advice if you do not want to.
 It is up to you.
 The discussions between departmental and ministerial representatives would have been followed by a meeting with the minister to get his support.
 Once again, there are no shortcuts.
-Everyone must do the groundwork.
+The groundwork must be done.
 Conservative backbenchers in Parliament and the Senate must proceed in this fashion if they want their private member's bill to make it through all of the necessary steps.
 Senator Robichaud may call that insulting, but at least we all do it.

 Ultimately, even after not doing her homework with departmental and ministerial officials, I still helped to organize a meeting for her with the minister.
 She met with the President of the Treasury Board on a Monday afternoon to announce to him that she was tabling the bill on Wednesday.
 She met with him on Monday afternoon and was tabling the bill on Wednesday.
 She only made the bill available to him on Tuesday — less than 24 hours before tabling.